Pricing: Free

 Claude

-Claude is Anthropic's AI assistant, built for accuracy, nuance, and long-context reasoning.
-Running on Claude 3.7 Sonnet...
+Claude is Anthropic's AI assistant, built for accuracy, nuance, and careful reasoning.
+It runs on the Claude 5 model fam...

 ChatGPT

-ChatGPT is OpenAI's flagship AI assistant, built on GPT-4o and used by over 100 million people worldwide.
-It handles tex...
+ChatGPT is OpenAI's flagship AI assistant, used by hundreds of millions of people worldwide.
+As of August 2026, Free and...

 Perplexity